Maxwell-Eric/Java-Programs/KDTree/README.md

-## This project is from Princeton's Algorithms Part I class at coursera.com.
+## This project is associated with Princeton's Algorithms Part I class from coursera.
 ## It creates a kdTree with points.